sagemath/sagewiki_to_gh-2022-10-10/days4/projects/mottos.md

  * SAGE: It's just coercions.
 (W. Stein)

  * SQLite: Making it easy to select shit from shit where shit and foo.
 (T. Boothby)

+ * SAGE: It's so much better than saffron, because
+{{{
+"If a man do but open and ransack a bag of one hundredweight or two hundredweight, as merchants do when they buy it, it will strike such an air into their heads which deal withal that for a time they shall be giddy and sick (I mean for two or three hours' space), their noses and eyes in like sort will yeild such plenty of rheumatic water that they shall be the better for it long after, especially their eyesight, which is wonderfully clarified by this means; howbeit, some merchants, not liking of this physic, muffle themselves as women do when they ride and put on spectacles set in leather, which doth in some measure (but not for altogether) put by the force thereof."

+}}}